steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 A destination gets selected through the UI variable @MenuValue.
 MenuValue is a script parameter defined in the UI script of the MenuDestRoot template.
 It is exported and set by the Destination template parameter of the [Template List](../../HALion-Macro-Page/pages/Template-List.md) that creates the modulation matrix.
 MenuValue is also connected to the exclusive switch and the [Label](../../HALion-Macro-Page/pages/Label.md) control within the MenuEntry template.
 The exclusive switch controls whether an entry is displayed as selected or not, and the [Label](../../HALion-Macro-Page/pages/Label.md) control displays the name of the selected destination.

-The OnValue of the MenuEntry template corresponds to the index of the ``destinations`` table as previously defined in the MIDI script.
+The OnValue of the MenuEntry template corresponds to the index in the ``destinations`` table as previously defined in the MIDI script.
 However, the index of OnValue starts at zero.
 Thus, OnValue is always one less than the index of the corresponding destination in the ``destinations`` table.

 Together, MenuValue and OnValue control which destination is selected and displayed.